 Embroidered Linens

 For a more traditional option, embroidered tablecloths and napkins are a great pick.
-They often feature floral designs and, as a result, make a nice keepsake or gift.
+They often feature floral designs and makes a nice keepsake or gift.

 Start in Matosinhos